Personal profile

 Biography

-Before joining Monash, Sally practised law in Western Australia in a variety of areas, including commercial litigation, criminal and commercial law, before moving to Victoria.
+Sally Andersen is a practising lawyer, having completed her law degree in Western Australia.
+She has practised in a variety of areas, including commercial litigation, criminal and commercial law.

 Expertise related to UN Sustainable Development Goals